Telephone Triage

 Emotional status is a major factor in assessing acuity.
 Research on calls to emergency medical dispatchers found that when callers were extremely emotionally distraught and individuals were 50 years of age or older, 96% of the individuals were having a cardiac arrest (Clawson & Democoeur, 2020).

 Nurses can discern subtle cues through careful attention to the words, tone, and pacing of the caller’s voice.
 There may be hysteria or denial, inappropriate affect in the caretaker or parent, confusion, or a history of psychiatric problems or substance abuse.
 Anxiety is always a red flag.
 When possible, telenurses attempt to gauge whether emotions are a temporary reaction to the current illness or long-standing emotional patterns.
 Call acuity is upgraded when extreme emotional reactions are present.
+In other words, if the symptoms indicate home care, the patient’s or caregiver’s emotional state may require a clinic appointment or urgent care visit.

 It is important to ask how often and when the patient has called in the recent past.
 Frequent calls in a brief period of time are an indicator of both caller anxiety and may be an indicator of symptom urgency.
 Frequent calls are a red flag and indicate the patient should be seen urgently.
 Malpractice cases often involve encounters in which multiple phone calls were ignored, causing a delay in care (Wheeler, 2016, 2017a).